Posted on December 07, 2022 under

 Caribou Canoe

-In the far northwest corner of Alaska near the Chukchi Sea is a seldom traveled river we consider the best canoeing river in Alaska.
+If your interest is wildlife, this is the trip for you.
 For 8 out of 10 years our June river trips have seen tens of thousands of caribou swimming the river.
-We regularly see bears, wolves and even wolverines on this fantastically…
+We regularly see bears, wolves and even wolverines on this fantastically remote canoe trip.

 Read More...